As China's economy slows, migrant workers head home

 "Maybe he'll start his own business - an e-commerce store, lots of people are doing that.
 But I don't want him to blindly become an entrepreneur, that wouldn't be good."

-The government is trying to support employment, including by propping up insolvent SOEs, increasing retraining programmes and encouraging people to become entrepreneurs.
+The government is trying to support employment, including by propping up insolvent SOEs, increasing retraining programs and encouraging people to become entrepreneurs.

 "You know how it is - you show up, have a chat, drink some tea, read the newspaper, sit around, don't really do anything," said an employee of a SOE in Yulin, who gave his surname as Liu.